tc39/proposal-ses/README.md

 As of ES2016, the normative optionals of
 [Annex B](http://www.ecma-international.org/ecma-262/6.0/#sec-additional-ecmascript-features-for-web-browsers)
-are safe for inclusion as normative optionals of `TheFrozenRealm`.
-However, where Annex B states that these are normative mandatory in a web browser, there is no such requirement for `TheFrozenRealm`.
-Even when run in a web browser, `TheFrozenRealm`, having no host specific globals, must be considered a non-browser environment.
+are safe for inclusion as normative optionals of immutable root realms.
+However, where Annex B states that these are normative mandatory in a web browser, there is no such requirement for immutable root realms.
+Even when run in a web browser, an immutable root realm, having no host specific globals, must be considered a non-browser environment.
 Some post-ES2015 APIs proposed for Annex B, such as the [`RegExp` statics](https://github.com/claudepache/es-regexp-legacy-static-properties) and the
 [`Error.prototype.stack` accessor property](https://mail.mozilla.org/pipermail/es-discuss/2016-February/045579.html),
-are not safe for inclusion in `TheFrozenRealm` and must be absent.
+are not safe for inclusion in immutable root realms and must be absent.

-At this time, to maximize compatability with normal ECMAScript, we do not alter `TheFrozenRealm`'s evaluators to evaluate code in strict mode by default.
+At this time, to maximize compatability with normal ECMAScript, we do not alter an immutable root realm's evaluators to evaluate code in strict mode by default.
 However, we should consider doing so.
-Most of the code, including legacy code, that one would wish to run under `TheFrozenRealm` is probably already compatible with strict mode.
-Omitting sloppy mode from `TheFrozenRealm` and its spawned descendants would also make sections [B.1.1](http://www.ecma-international.org/ecma-262/6.0/#sec-additional-syntax-numeric-literals), [B.1.2](http://www.ecma-international.org/ecma-262/6.0/#sec-additional-syntax-string-literals), [B.3.2](http://www.ecma-international.org/ecma-262/6.0/#sec-labelled-function-declarations), [B.3.3](http://www.ecma-international.org/ecma-262/6.0/#sec-block-level-function-declarations-web-legacy-compatibility-semantics), and [B.3.4](http://www.ecma-international.org/ecma-262/6.0/#sec-functiondeclarations-in-ifstatement-statement-clauses) non issues.
-It is unclear what `TheFrozenRealm`'s evaluators should specify regarding the remaining normative optional syntax in section B.1.
+Most of the code, including legacy code, that one would wish to run under an immutable root realm is probably already compatible with strict mode.
+Omitting sloppy mode from immutable root realms and their spawned descendants would also make sections [B.1.1](http://www.ecma-international.org/ecma-262/6.0/#sec-additional-syntax-numeric-literals), [B.1.2](http://www.ecma-international.org/ecma-262/6.0/#sec-additional-syntax-string-literals), [B.3.2](http://www.ecma-international.org/ecma-262/6.0/#sec-labelled-function-declarations), [B.3.3](http://www.ecma-international.org/ecma-262/6.0/#sec-block-level-function-declarations-web-legacy-compatibility-semantics), and [B.3.4](http://www.ecma-international.org/ecma-262/6.0/#sec-functiondeclarations-in-ifstatement-statement-clauses) non issues.
+It is unclear what an immutable root realm's evaluators should specify regarding the remaining normative optional syntax in section B.1.
 But the syntax accepted by these evaluators, at least in strict mode, should probably be pinned down precisely by the spec.

 Some of the elements of Annex B are safe and likely mandatory in practice, independent of host environment: